-ANZ employs various security measures to ensure that your transactions and personal information are protected when using ANZ Internet Banking (IB).
-These measures extend from data encryption to firewalls.
+ANZ employs various security measures to ensure that your transactions and personal information are protected.

-The firewall, together with encryption technology, helps to provide some of the best security available to keep your password, account details and other sensitive information, including any messages sent via Bank Mail protected.
+ANZ Internet Banking utilises a firewall together with encryption technology to provide some of the best security available to keep your password, account details and other sensitive information, including any messages sent via Bank Mail protected.

 Fraud detection system

 ANZ uses sophisticated technology to monitor Internet Banking transactions and identify suspicious activity.
 Our fraud detection system looks for patterns of transactions and new behaviour which may indicate that a transaction is fraudulent.

 If ANZ detects suspected fraudulent activity, we will contact you and temporarily freeze your Internet Banking access in order to prevent further fraudulent transactions.
 Note that our staff will never ask for customer passwords or PINs.

 We will continue to enhance our fraud detection system and strengthen our monitoring processes.

 Encryption is turning words and numbers into a coded language.
 Encryption prevents unauthorised users from being able to change or read your data.
 ANZ encrypts your personal data using 128-bit SSL (Secure Socket Layer) encryption technology.